-I am a technology architect at Pegasystems.
-Good part of my earlier career I worked on Semantic Web and its applications to mobile and ubiquitous computing at the Nokia Research Center (NRC) and later at Nokia Location & Commerce (later renamed HERE).
-I have been involved in various Semantic Web activities since 1996, and worked on various complex applications involving KR for a good 10 years prior to that.
+I am a Principal Graph Technologist in the Amazon Neptune team at AWS, mostly focusing on knowledge graphs.
+Earlier, I was a Managing Director at State Street, where I headed ontology engineering.
+Good part of my career I have worked on AI, ontologies, the Semantic Web, graphs, and applications of these technologies to various problems, including mobile and ubiquitous computing (IoT) at the Nokia Research Center (NRC) and subsequently at Nokia Location & Commerce (later renamed HERE).
+I have been involved in various Semantic Web activities since 1996, and worked on various complex applications involving Knowledge Representation (KR) for a good 10 years prior to that.
 For more biographical notes, see here.

-I was the author of NRC's Semantic Web toolkit (dubbed "Wilbur"), written in Common Lisp.
-The toolkit provides a main-memory triple store (with RDFS reasoning), a path query language ("WilburQL"), and means of loading and parsing RDF/XML.
-My most recent Wilbur-related work has focused on OINK (a browser for RDF data) and Piglet (a reimplementation of Wilbur in Python and C++).
+I was the creator of NRC's Semantic Web toolkit (dubbed "Wilbur"), written in Common Lisp.
+The toolkit provided a main-memory triple store (with RDFS reasoning), a path query language ("WilburQL"), and means of loading and parsing RDF/XML.
+My most recent Wilbur-related work focused on OINK (a browser for RDF data) and Piglet (an embeddable reimplementation of Wilbur in Python and C++).

 I have a long history of participation in various committees, boards and working groups: